WeblateOrg/weblate/docs/admin/upgrade.rst

 Migrating from Pootle
 ---------------------

-As Weblate was originally written as replacement from Pootle, it is supported to migrate user accounts from Pootle.
-You can dump the users from Pootle and import them using :djadmin:`importusers`.
+As Weblate was originally written as a replacement from Pootle, user accounts can be migrated from it.
+You can dump all user account data from Pootle and import it using :djadmin:`importusers`.